 Bitcoin is the most popular cryptocurrency in the market and has forged a new age of anonymous transacting, including crypto gambling.
-There are, however, many people who have misconceptions about it due to misinformation and ignorance about the technology driving it.
-Never fear, we are here to explore the myths and reveal the truth about bitcoin.
+However, many people have misconceptions about it due to misinformation and ignorance about the technology driving it.
+Never fear.
+We are here to explore the myths and reveal the truth about bitcoin.

 Truth About Bitcoin: Debunking Common Bitcoin Myths